OKMTask

 • The statusId parameters must be a valid status id.

-• The orderColumn parameter must be a valid parameters of the TaskManagerTask class.
-Common used parameters are "subject", "start", "end", "progress", "owner".
+• The orderColumn parameter must be a valid parameter of the TaskManagerTask class.
+Commonly used parameters are "subject", "start", "end", "progress", "owner".
 More information at javadoc documentation.

 • The orderAsc parameter orders ascending or descending.